 Vaccination is an important line of defense against serious canine diseases.
-The DHLPP protects against distemper, hepatitis, leptospirosis, parainfluenza and parvovirus.
+According to the Animal Society for the Prevention of Cruelty to Animals (ASPSCA), the DHLPP vaccine protects against distemper, hepatitis, leptospirosis, parainfluenza and parvovirus.
 Each of these diseases can cause illness, possibly death and are highly contagious.
 The DHLPP vaccine is administered to puppies at four-week intervals and on a yearly basis to adult dogs.
 Your veterinarian can recommend whether the DHLPP vaccine, or another combination of vaccines, is right for your dog.
 Your vet will plan a vaccination schedule that is appropriate for your dog's well-being.

 Puppies are Vulnerable

-Nursing puppies receive antibodies from their mother's milk that fight against serious illness.
-That protection decreases as puppies grow older, however, and by the age of 12 to 16 weeks, puppies no longer have antibodies from their mother.
-The first dose of DHLPP is given at 6 to 8 weeks of age.
+Newborn puppies are especially vulnerable to diseases.
+Purdue University's research shows that nursing puppies receive antibodies from their mother's milk that fight against serious illness, however that protection decreases as puppies grow older, however, and by the age of 12 to 16 weeks, puppies no longer have these antibodies.
+Associated Vet Clinic recommends that the first dose of DHLPP is given at 6 to 8 weeks of age.
 Boosters are given at approximately four-week intervals until the puppy is 16 weeks of age.
 Adult dogs should receive an annual booster of the DHLPP vaccine.

 Distemper: Symptoms and Results of Infection